 Democrats Face Uncertain Path To Avoid Fiscal Calamity

+"We're calm and everybody's good and our work's almost done," House Speaker Nancy Pelosi, D-Calif., said as she returned from a meeting with the president at the White House.
+"We're in good shape."

-Leaders chose to tie an extension of the federal borrowing limit to a bill to extend routine government funding which runs out at the end of the September.
-Republicans have insisted for months that they will not support that plan, meaning a shutdown and default could be imminent.
+Leaders chose to tie an extension of the federal borrowing limit to a bill to extend routine government funding that runs out at the end of the September.
+Republicans have insisted for months they will not support that plan, meaning a shutdown and default could be imminent.

 "Every American family will suffer from the Republican desire to play political games and send our nation into default," Schumer said.
 "The full faith and credit of the United States isn't a game.
 It's the bedrock upon which our economy stands."